amrit110/amrit110.github.io/_posts/2021-10-21-simulation-of-evolution.md

 published: true
 ---

+*Disclaimer*: This is a random idea, and more of an excercise in writing out abstract thoughts than an attempt at writing a technical post.

 One of the key branches of science that I find myself reading, is that of natural history and theory of evolution.
 I suppose that after Darwin's era, the curiousity to understand our origins, by unmasking the origins of other life forms has